How to filter and search batches

 Setting the filter

-To set or change the batch filter, click the Filter tool above the batch pane on the left of the window.
+To set or change the batch filter, click the Filter batches icon above the batch pane on the left of the window.

 The following dialog is displayed: